Shark Tooth Fossil Pendant Wire Wrapped .925 Sterling Silver

 Shark Tooth Fossil Pendant Wire Wrapped in .925 Sterling Silver Round Wire

-Description: Charcoal black and brown top, medium dark gray bottom, curved concave triangular shaped, opaque fossil wrapped in 22 gauge sterling silver wire.
+Description: Charcoal black and brown top, medium dark gray with beige-brown mottling bottom, curved concave triangular shaped, opaque fossil wrapped in 22 gauge sterling silver wire.

 Pattern: Distinctly separated charcoal black to brown top and medium gray bottom.

 Contour: Upper: rough, kidney shaped dome; lower: smooth curved low dome.

 Polish: Upper: rough, minimal polish; lower: medium bright, semi-polished.

 Comment: A unique, handmade, genuine shell pendant, this piece is posted individually, not merely a representative item - what you see is what you get.